Reading

 Accelerated Reader

-From the end of Year 2 up to Year 6, pupils’ individual reading books will be taken from levelled Accelerated Reader books.
+From the end of Year 2 (or earlier if required) up to Year 6, pupils’ individual reading books will be taken from levelled Accelerated Reader books.
 At the start of the year, pupils in KS2 will take a star reader test to determine which level books they should be reading.
 They will be given a ZPD level range to select books from.

 As soon as a pupil has finished their book, they must take a quiz online.
 The quiz will assess children’s understanding of what they have read and whether they are ready to move up to the next level.